0sunrise/QuantisNet-PIVX-OLD-/README.md

 #### FAQ
 Q. When I start new local wallet an error windows appeard.
 What should I do?
-A. Delete folders and files except wallet.dat, masternode.conf, quantisnet.conf in quantisNET folder.
+A. Backup quantisNET folder and delete folders and files except wallet.dat, masternode.conf, quantisnet.conf in quantisNET folder.
    Then restart wallet.